Hollywood (cigarette)

 Hollywood was a Brazilian brand of cigarette, owned and manufactured by Souza Cruz, a subsidiary of British American Tobacco.
-It is one of Brazil's best-known and sold cigarette brands, second to Derby brand.
+It was one of Brazil's best-known and sold cigarette brands, second to Derby brand.

 History

 In 1903, Albino Souza Cruz, a manufacturer of cigarettes, settled in Rio de Janeiro and created a company to sell different brands of cigarettes.
 In 1931, he announced the launch of Hollywood cigarettes, which gradually became famous for using a slogan, namely, "success".